BluBloos/Portable-Programming-Language/ir/Android/README.md

 Calling into the NDK, we just need to figure out how the C headers get mangled.
 At the end of the day, symbols are symbols.

 The safest bet is to use the compilers shipped by the android people.
 Here's to hoping that they take asm as input...

+Get the Android Emulator to a stable and working state.